Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-This section analyzes the evolution of global geopolitics from 1960 to 2019 using our dynamic measure of geopolitical relations.
-We illustrate key shifts in the geopolitical landscape through network visualizations and distributional analysis, further validating our measure's ability to capture major historical transformations.
+The country-level index reveals three macro-historical transformations in the global geopolitical landscape---Cold War bipolarity, post-Cold War convergence, and contemporary fragmentation---that also establish the within-country temporal variation exploited in Section~\ref{s:dyn_growth_effects}.

-Figure~\ref{fig:topology_1980_2019} illustrates the transformation from Cold War bipolarity to contemporary multipolarity.
-In 1980, the United States and Soviet Union anchor two distinct clusters, with extensive red lines between blocs indicating widespread hostility.
-Notably, China appears proximate to the United States, reflecting the Sino-American rapprochement following Nixon's opening and shared opposition to Soviet expansion.\footnote{The U.S.-China alignment in 1980 represented a dramatic reversal from the 1960s, demonstrating how quickly geopolitical relations can shift when strategic interests align.
-Non-aligned states like India, Brazil, and Mexico occupy intermediate positions, though their placement reveals varying degrees of practical tilt beyond stated non-alignment policies.}
+Figure~\ref{fig:topology_1980_2024} illustrates the transformation from Cold War bipolarity to contemporary multipolarity.
+In 1980, the United States and Soviet Union anchor two distinct clusters, with extensive red dashed lines between blocs indicating widespread hostility.
+China appears positioned between the two superpowers but closer to the Western bloc, reflecting the Sino-American rapprochement following Nixon's opening and shared opposition to Soviet expansion.\footnote{Non-aligned states like India, Brazil, and Mexico occupy intermediate positions, though their placement reveals varying degrees of practical tilt beyond stated non-alignment policies.}

-By 2019, this bipolar structure has transformed into a complex multipolar system.
-The United States remains central but now faces China as a major pole, with Russia maintaining a distinct cluster.
-The topology shows increased blue lines and decreased red lines, indicating more positive relationships despite rising tensions.
-Crucially, ``connector'' states like Turkey, India, and Brazil occupy more central positions, bridging different clusters and enabling continued economic integration amid strategic competition.\footnote{These nonaligned ``connector'' countries are rapidly gaining importance and serving as bridges between blocs, potentially undermining the effectiveness of policies aimed at economic decoupling.} Appendix~\ref{app_a:geo_relations} provides additional geographic detail in maps.
+By 2024, the bipolar structure has transformed into a fragmented system shaped by Russia's invasion of Ukraine.
+The Western alliance---comprising the United States, United Kingdom, Germany, France, Japan, Australia, and South Korea---forms a tightly integrated cluster, while China and Russia occupy a separate pole connected by alliance ties and jointly isolated from the West.
+India maintains a strategically ambiguous position between these blocs, and ``connector'' states like Turkey, Brazil, and Mexico continue bridging different clusters amid intensifying competition.\footnote{These nonaligned states maintain positive relations across blocs, complicating strategies aimed at economic decoupling.}